nasirayyub/mixerp/README.md

+# Update July 12, 2017

+Thank you for supporting MixERP v1.
+If you cannot find latest activities in this repository, don't worry.
+We're working on Frapid framework and individual v2 repositories (listed below) instead.

 # Update December 17, 2016

 As planned, a dedicated CI instance of MixERP v2.0 (on SQL Server) has been deployed: